 Vice President, Counter Foreign Malign Influence

 Sasha is a multilingual intelligence, film, media, and policy analyst specializing in information warfare.
-Synthesizing his cultural heritage and theater past with his law degree, he writes about democratic counter-disinformation legislation and the importance of cultural production in information warfare.
+Synthesizing his cultural heritage, several languages, and theater past with his law degree, he advises on counter-FMI strategy, operations, and tactics.
+He regularly speaks about democratic counter-disinformation legislation and the importance of cultural production in information warfare.
 He believes that humanities education is key to democracy's success in the information war and is bemused when tactical maneuvers in an information environment are divorced from a coherent, culturally cognizant strategy.
 He also teaches Soviet and post-Soviet information warfare history, tactics, and strategy at Middlebury’s School of Russian and moonlights as a published translator.

 Austin has over 35 years’ experience as a pioneer in information operations and MISO, having served in key positions as a uniformed leader and a senior executive overseeing information and MISO programs and activities in the Department of Defense and National Counter Terrorism Center.
 He was the original pioneer for DOD web operations since inception of DOD digital influence operations in 1999.
 Austin also founded the Information Professionals Association and served on the Defense Science Board as an Information SME.
 He advises a host of professional and industry boards, and U.S. Air Force Concepts, Development and Management, and OSD Personnel and Readiness (P&R).